massimopizzol/moutreach/_posts/2023-09-01-Confidential-LCI-data.markdown

 &nbsp;

+[^1]: _For an overview of privacy-related as well as other challenges to data sharing see: [Supply-chain data sharing for scope 3 emissions](https://www.nature.com/articles/s44168-023-00032-x)_

-[^1]: _Anybody who has tried to reproduce LCA results starting from published data knows what I am talking about - this is a painful process._
+[^2]: _Anybody who has tried to reproduce LCA results starting from published data knows what I am talking about - this is a painful process._